 - 10:00pm Lights out

 UCCS campers play on one of the finest synthetic turf soccer facilities in the Rocky Mountain Athletic Conference.
-Mountain Lion Stadium is in its ninth year of operation after renovations in 2005.
+Mountain Lion Stadium is in its tenth year of operation after renovations in 2005.

 The stadium is located on the North Campus of UCCS, which is the future home of the Ent Center for Performing Arts.
 The complex was formerly known as the Four Diamonds Sports Complex.

 I really enjoyed camp

 I really improved my shooting, passing, touch, and dribbling.

 I loved doing the olympics, World Cup, and meeting all the new people!
 I really feel like I've improved my shooting, touch, control and vision.